teman67/Plant-Disease-Classification-Project/README.md

   - The final dense layer consists of 3 units, representing the number of classes (Healthy, Powdery, Rust) in the classification task.
 It uses the softmax activation function to output probabilities for each class, ensuring the sum of probabilities across all classes equals 1.

 The model architecture was iteratively refined through trial and error, aiming to address issues such as underfitting or overfitting observed in previous versions.
-The chosen model version, referred to as version 3 in the evaluation phase, demonstrated a balanced fit.
+The chosen model version, referred to as version 2 in the evaluation phase, demonstrated a balanced fit.

-Based on the evaluation results, version 3 was selected for integration into the dashboard.
+Based on the evaluation results, [version 2](/jupyter_notebooks/outputs/v2/) was selected for integration into the dashboard.
 Detailed insights into the testing phase can be found in the [testing section](#testing).

 ![ML_Model](/readme/ML_model.png)